You are here:

 Collagen.
 A family of fibrous proteins that are components of cartilage.
 Collagens are the building blocks of skin, tendon, bone, and other connective tissues.

 Corticosteroids.
 Powerful anti-inflammatory hormones made naturally in the body or man-made for use as medicine.
 Corticosteroids may be injected into the affected joints to temporarily reduce inflammation and relieve pain.

 COX-2 inhibitors.
 A relatively new class of nonsteroidal anti-inflammatory drugs (NSAIDs) that are formulated to relieve pain and inflammation.
 For information about the risk posed by NSAIDs, see “NSAIDs” in the “How Is Osteoarthritis Treated?” section.

 Glucosamine.
 A substance that occurs naturally in the body, providing the building blocks to make and repair cartilage.
-See the “glucosamine and chondroitin sulfate” section under “Complementary and Alternative Therapies” for more information.
+See the “nutritional supplements” section under “Complementary and Alternative Therapies” for more information.